-Military Scholarship: Military personnel serving in components of the Armed Forces, which include the US Army, Navy, Marines, Air Force, Activated Guard/Reserve and US Coast Guard, Military spouses of active military personnel serving in components of the Armed Forces, which include the US Army, Navy, Marines, Air Force, Guard/Reserve and US Coast Guard, and Veterans are eligible to apply for the Military Scholarship.
+As a sign of appreciation to our friends in uniform and their families, the following are eligible to apply for the Military Scholarship: military personnel serving in components of the Armed Forces, which include the U.S. Army, Navy, Marines, Air Force, Activated Guard/Reserve and U.S. Coast Guard, military spouses of active military personnel serving in components of the Armed Forces, which include the US Army, Navy, Marines, Air Force, Guard/Reserve and US Coast Guard and veterans using VA Education Benefits are eligible to apply for the Military Scholarship.
 Additionally, dependents using VA Education Benefits are eligible to apply for the Military Scholarship.

 The scholarship includes a quarterly tuition stipend applied as a credit to the student's account.
 Scholarship funds are set at the beginning of each fiscal year and are awarded on a continuing basis until funds for the fiscal year are depleted.
 Scholarship awards may not exceed 50% of tuition charged for the term.
 The scholarship is non-transferrable and non-substitutable and cannot be combined with any other program.
 The scholarship or program with the greatest benefit to the student will be applied.
+Applications may be requested from the Admissions Office.

-Eligibility: Applicants must meet entrance requirements for program of study.
-Applicants must be a US military service member, or a dependent or spouse of a US military service member, and provide proof by submitting a copy of official military documentation prior to the start of the term.
+Eligibility: Applicants must meet entrance requirements for their program of study.
+Applicants must be a US military service member or a dependent or spouse of a US military service member, and provide proof by submitting a copy of official military documentation prior to the start of the term.
 Documents include valid military ID card, Leave and Earnings Statement, DD214, etc. The scholarship may be renewed from quarter-to-quarter so long as the recipient remains enrolled, maintains satisfactory academic progress, and maintains a 2.50 cumulative grade point average.